nickkeepfer/GitWorkshop/03-Branching-and-Merging/README.md

 ## Exercises

-This section includes exercises to practice branching and merging:
+This section includes an exercise to practice branching and merging, find it here:

 - [Exercise 1: Branching and Merging Basics](./exercises/exercise-1.md)